CaoAssignments/cse11-fa25-pa7-critter-starter/README.md

 **Note:** the starter codes do not compile by doing `javac *.java` because they are not completed.
 When you complete a class, you should write a tester to test your individual methods in that class.
 In the end, you can use `CritterGUI.jar` to run the simulation.

-### Using the Simulator

-To run the simulator, use: `java -jar CritterGUI.jar`

-**Features to Help You:**
-- **Preset Configurations**: Choose from Quick Test (10x10, 5 critters), Standard (25x25, 25 critters), or Full Battle (60x50, 50 critters) for easy setup
-- **Pause on Exception**: When enabled (default), the simulation automatically pauses if your critter throws an exception, showing you exactly where the error occurred
-- **Step-by-Step Debugging**: Use the "Tick" button to advance the simulation one move at a time - perfect for debugging your critter's behavior
-- **Debug Output**: Enable to see each critter's actions printed to the console
-- **Status Bar**: Shows the current leader and helpful tips at the bottom of the window
-- **Tooltips**: Hover over buttons to see keyboard shortcuts and helpful hints

 ## Goal
 Programming Assignment 7 is an introduction to inheritance in Java.
 In this assignment, you will write several classes for various critters who will face off against each other in an arena.